salahedarhri/image-sizeify/README.md

     php artisan migrate
     ```

-## 🖼️ Usage
+## Usage

-1. To use Image Sizeify, Start the local development server & Tailwind CSS at same time using two seperate bash terminals:
+To use Image Sizeify, Start the local development server in the bash terminal with :
     ```bash
     php artisan serve
-    npm run dev
     ```